ibm-functions/composer/README.md

 ## Installation

 Composer is distributed as Node.js package.
-The package is currently named `@ibm-functions/composer`, but will soon be available as `@openwhisk-composer`.
-Until we have our first official Apache release of composer, please continue to use the latest release of `@ibm-functions/composer`.
-To install this package, use the
-Node Package Manager:
+To install this package, use the Node Package Manager:
 ```
-npm install -g @ibm-functions/composer
+npm install -g openwhisk-composer
 ```
 We recommend to install the package globally (with `-g` option) if you intend to use the `compose` and `deploy` commands to compile and deploy compositions.